 That little farm, on that little dirt road, didn’t come attached to a lot of money.
 As in, we were basically broke, our whole lives.
 What we lacked in money, though, we made up for in everything else!
-Our parents did all they could to teach us the value of a hard earned dollar, the importance of honesty and follow-through, and the absolute necessity of following Jesus through every step of our lives.
+Our parents did all they could to teach us the value of a hard earned dollar, and the importance of honesty and follow-through in every step of our lives.

 We were always busy!
 Our parents taught me from a very young age how to work, and how to work hard.
 I was also taught to problem solve whatever I needed to.
 I was not taught to make something out of nothing, but rather, was taught how to make something amazing out of whatever we had on hand!
 If I didn’t know how to do something, I didn’t give up, but was taught to try until we figured it out.